Guidance on admission arrangements for academic year 2022 – 2023 is available here:

 The latest admissions brochure for Lambeth primary schools is available here:

 Thank you for considering Larkhall Primary Campus for your child.
-School tours for prospective parents will take place each week on Tuesday at 9:00am.
+School tours for prospective parents will take place each week on Tuesday and Wednesday at 9:00am.
 Prospective parents can call the Administration team on

 Our virtual tour video is now live and can be viewed by clicking or tapping here.

 We had a short Ofsted inspection in June 2023.

 Larkhall Nursery is comprised of our 2 Year Old provision (‘Little Larks’) and our 3 and 4 Year Old provision (‘Larks’).
 Our Nursery is run by a fully qualified teacher and supported by Early Years Practitioners.

 Our main intake is in September.
 Depending on availability, we can also offer places throughout the year.
 Applications to nursery are accepted all year round, though for a September start date we advise applications are submitted by April.

 Nursery Capacity and timings of each session:

 *Depending on the needs of the cohort, these figures may change slightly from year to year.

 Children are eligible for a 2 or 3 year old nursery space the term after their 2nd/3rd birthday.